Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 02, 2019

-The first mistake that I've seen criminal defendants make is to open their big mouth.
+The first mistake that I've seen criminal defendants make is to open their big mouths.
 In other words, they start talking to the police and giving information that is ultimately the best evidence that the police and prosecutors can use to prosecute them and convict them of a criminal case.

-A lot of times I see the police twist a person's statement around and use what they say against them, and then I have clients telling me that they didn't say certain things and that the police lied about it, but by that time it's too late.
+A lot of times, I see the police twist a person's statement around and use what they say against them, and then I have clients telling me that they didn't say certain things and that the police lied about it, but by that time, it's too late.

-Insufficient Research on Criminal Defense Attorney
+Insufficient Research on Criminal Defense Attorneys

-Also, you're going to want to meet that attorney face to face.
-In other words, you want to be able to look them eyeball to eyeball and see the type of person that's going to be negotiating for your future, your record, your rights, your freedom and your reputation.
+Also, you're going to want to meet that attorney face-to-face.
+In other words, you want to be able to look them eyeball to eyeball and see the type of person that's going to be negotiating for your future, your record, your rights, your freedom, and your reputation.

 Attempting to Handle Case on Their Own